Nastel/TNT4J/README.md

 * <b>Granular conditions logging</b>: Log only what is needed.
 Increase performance of your apps by dramatically decreasing the amount of logging your app produces.
 	*  `TrackingLogger.isSet(OpLevel.DEBUG, "myapp.mykey", myvalue);` Checking a global debug level is not granular enough for most applications.
 Many java apps require granular logging to log only what matters.
 * <b>Share logging context across apps</b>.
 Pass logging context across apps programatically or via a shared cache.
-	* `TrackingLogger.set(OpLevel.DEBUG, "myapp.mykey", myvalue);` Imagine writing an application that wants to pass logging flag to apps downstream, how would you do that?
+	* `TrackingLogger.set(OpLevel.DEBUG, "myapp.mykey", myvalue);` Imagine writing an application that has to pass logging flag to apps downstream, how would you do that?
 TNT lets you do that using this method.

 About TNT4J
 ======================================